garbageplanet/frontend/README.md

 #### Feature actions
 - [ ] finalize the edit system (build the feature creation forms from templates)
 - [ ] build the cleaned, join, play and confirm functions with a prototype
+- [ ] rewrite the data loading functions with a prototype
 - [ ] modal to see/export/save area data
 - [ ] navigate between markers from bottom panel by listing markers in [current view](http://turbo87.github.io/leaflet-sidebar/examples/listing-markers.html)